shoelace-style/shoelace/docs/teamshares/contributing.md

 1. On [Vercel](https://vercel.com/teamshares/shoelace), check that the docsite built correctly and then promote the latest preview build to production
 1. On [GitHub](https://github.com/teamshares/shoelace/releases), create a new tagged release
 1. Verify that `shared-ui` has pulled in the latest changes (should happen automatically via `renovate`)
+1. Pull in the new version of `shared-ui` into your app.
+May need to run `yarn add https://github.com/teamshares/shared-ui.git#main` to get the `yarn.lock` to update.